 Most of us carry a lot of tension in our bodies; I’m notorious for having tight shoulders.
 This exercise can be helpful for letting it all go.
 Generally speaking, you would tense your muscles on the in-breath, and on the out-breath repeat the word “relax” to yourself as you let the tension melt away.
 I’ll walk you through a brief example.

 For this example, we will focus on 2 areas, your hands and shoulders.
 You will want to tense for 5 to 10 seconds and release for 5 to 10 seconds.
 Breathe in as you make a tight fist.
 Then breathe out while in a soothing internal voice saying the word “relax” as you let all the tension fall in your hands.
 In regards to your shoulders, it’s the same steps; however, you will pull your shoulders all the way up to your ears and hold them for 5 to 10 seconds, then let your shoulders gradually relax on the out-breath.

 There are many meditation apps like Headspace, Calm, or Insight Timer that can walk you through progressive muscle relaxation.
-If you’d like to hear me walk you through breathing exercises or progressive muscle relaxation, let me know in the comments on Instagram opens in a new window@kindmindpsych, or you can also reach out to me via my email at email@example.com new email, or leave a voicemail at (929) 256-2191.
+If you’d like to hear me walk you through breathing exercises or progressive muscle relaxation, let me know in the comments on Instagram @kindmindpsych, or you can also reach out to me via my email at firstname.lastname@example.org, or leave a voicemail at (929) 256-2191.